-We have audited the consolidated financial statements of Ta Tun Electric Wire & Cable Co., Ltd., which comprise the parent company only balance sheets as of December 31, 2024 and 2023, and the statements of comprehensive income, statements of changes in equity, and statements of cash flows for the years ended December 31, 2024 and 2023, and notes to the parent company only financial statements (including a summary of significant accounting policies), have been audited by us.
+We have audited the consolidated financial statements of Ta Tun Electric Wire & Cable Co., Ltd. and subsidiaries (Ta Tun Electric Group), which comprise the consolidated balance sheets as of December 31, 2024 and 2023, and the consolidated statements of comprehensive income, consolidated statements of changes in equity, and consolidated statements of cash flows for the years ended December 31, 2024 and 2023, and notes to the consolidated financial statements (including a summary of significant accounting policies).

-In our opinion, the accompanying parent company only financial statements present fairly, in all material respects, the financial position of Ta Tun Electric Group as of December 31, 2024, and 2023, and its financial performance and cash flows for the years then ended, in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Ta Tun Electric Group as of December 31, 2024 and 2023, and its consolidated financial performance and cash flows for the years then ended, in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards, International Accounting Standards, Interpretations, and Interpretative Announcements as endorsed and issued into effect by the Financial Supervisory Commission.